 How to Create a Disk Image of an Entire Mac Hard Drive

-You can image a Mac hard drive with the help of a free third party utility called Carbon Copy Cloner.
-The resulting image will be saved as the familiar .dmg format, this has a number of potential uses ranging from creating a drive clone for backup purposes, restoring the image elsewhere as a bootable backup, or even for deploying the same Mac OS X installation on multiple machines.
+You can create an image of a Mac hard drive with the help of a free third party utility called Carbon Copy Cloner.
+The resulting disk image will be saved as the familiar .dmg format, which has a number of potential uses ranging from creating a drive clone for backup purposes, restoring the image elsewhere as a bootable backup, or even for deploying the same Mac OS X installation on multiple machines.
+Another great usage for making a disk image of an entire hard drive is for upgrading a hard drive, or replacing a hard drive, since you can clone the current drive to the new one.

 The process below will describe how to create an exact image replica of a selected Mac hard drive.
 If the hard drive being imaged is very large the resulting disk image is also going to be large, be sure to have adequate space to support the image or consider saving it to another location.